trongtuyen96/CarMap/README.md

 ## Download

-You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) the latest installable version of Markdownify for Windows, macOS and Linux.
+You can [download](https://github.com/) the latest installable version of CarMap for Android.

 ## Credits